 - When you turn your Keurig back on, it will finish its brewing cycle.

 - When the liquid runs clean into your mug, get rid of any remaining liquid in the tank, wash the tank out with warm water and soap, then run the brewing cycle a few more times with only plain water.

-How do I clean the needle on my Keurig without the tool?
+How to clean the needle on my Keurig

 If you don’t have a Keurig tool to clean your coffee machine’s needle, you can use items you’re likely to have around the home.
 A good option for how to clean a Keurig needle is with a paperclip.
 After you partially unbend it, you can put the straight end of the paper clip into the needle’s holes, doing the same as you would with the Keurig tool to remove scale and debris and leave the holes clear.
 Any other long, slim, pointed object works for Keurig needle maintenance, such as a skewer or toothpick.